Track Events

 You can also select Use Event Property to add an event property filter to the segment rule.
 Options include global event properties, any configured custom event properties, and metadata that's enabled as historical metadata.

 Note: If you intend to use the segment for guide eligibility, you can't use event properties and are limited to the “used” or “not used” options.
-To learn more, see Ineligible segments for guide targeting.
+For more information, see Ineligible segments for guide targeting.

 Visit the Pendo Academy for a high-level explanation of when to use Track Events and how to configure them.

-After you've configured Track Events, you can watch another video to learn how to use them for Pendo analytics and guides.
+After you've configured Track Events, you can watch the Using Track Events video to learn how to use them for Pendo analytics and guides.

 Was this article helpful?